 amcheckmay raise an error due to a checksum failure when a corrupt block is read into a buffer.

-Corruption caused by faulty RAM, and the broader memory subsystem and operating system.
+Corruption caused by faulty RAM, or the broader memory subsystem.

 PostgreSQL does not protect against correctable memory errors and it is assumed you will operate using RAM that uses industry standard Error Correcting Codes (ECC) or better protection.
 However, ECC memory is typically only immune to single-bit errors, and should not be assumed to provide absolute protection against failures that result in memory corruption.